Wakanohō Toshinori: Allegations of match-fixing

 In another instalment for the same magazine he made similar allegations against ozeki Kaio and Chiyotaikai, who also denied the claims.
-In a third article he suggested that he smoked cannabis in Makagi stable with Georgian wrestler Tochinoshin, contradicting his sworn police statement that he was alone.
+In a third article he suggested that he smoked cannabis in Magaki stable with Georgian wrestler Tochinoshin, contradicting his sworn police statement that he was alone.

 On 28 November he retracted these claims and apologised to those he had implicated, saying he had been told by the magazine that he would be back in the Sumo Association "in one week" if he made the allegations.
 He said the Shukan Gendai made up the story and cited the names of the four wrestlers, for which he received 2.5 million yen in cash.
 The magazine responded by saying his retraction "(did) not make any sense and cannot be thought of as true."

 In February 2011, following a match-fixing scandal involving Kasuganishiki, Chiyohakuho and a number of other juryo wrestlers, the former Wakanoho changed his position once again, and said he had been involved in yaocho after all.
 He explained that the reason that he denied his original yaocho claims was because the Japan Sumo Association promised to pay him retirement money if he did, and that they later reneged on this agreement (the Sumo Association has denied any such agreement ever taking place).
 He also named 21 other wrestlers against whom he performed yaocho in the February 21, 2011 edition of Shukan Gendai magazine.

 Post-sumo career

 In 2010, Gagloev began playing college football for Webber International University, a National Association of Intercollegiate Athletics (NAIA) school in Florida.
 He later transferred to the top-level program at the University of South Florida (USF) as a walk-on in 2012 and sat out a year due to NCAA transfer rules.
 However, after USF suffered a three-win season, the entire coaching staff was replaced by a new staff who chose to cut Gagloev from the team.
 After USF, he received a scholarship from Warner University, another NAIA school in Florida where he switched to offensive line.
 The next year, he decided to forgo his final year of eligibility at Warner to pursue the NFL.

-During this time Gagloev's first marriage ended and former wife returned to her home in Russia with their daughter; he has since remarried an American.
+During this time Gagloev's first marriage ended and former wife returned to her home in Russia with their daughter; he has since remarried Dakota Polkowska Springfields, an American, on May 22, 2014 in St. Pete Beach, FL.

 He took part in the 2014 US Sumo Open held in Long Beach, California, but lost out to the eventual winner Byambajav Ulambayar.
 He has appeared in exhibition sumo events with other ex professional sumo wrestlers across the US, and was due to take part in the "Ultimate Sumo League" in Las Vegas in April 2018, although the event was postponed.